 The discount is now at all time highs again above 20%, and there is no talk yet of selling down assets again.
 The trust management has an interest in keeping the funds invested to earn the large 2% fee.
 However, they have a history of selling down assets, which is a faster way for them to earn money.

 DCG has now filed formally for ETF listing and announced that it would buy back up to 1bn of GBTC.
 The announcement was done when GBTC traded at 23% discount, GBTC traded at 20% the day after the announcement, and at 15% discount after that.

 There have been discussions of ETF filing since 2013 in the US, but nothing happened except futures based ETF.

 Other sundries: Thematic Stocks, Russian Fintech, Bank, Gaz, and Copper and Scandium main play

 in July 2021, Wandering investor arrange a pro oil and gas conf call.
 Saying all the russian stocks pay huge dividends:

-- TSC Group Holdings: best fintech in the world, PE is 24
+- TCS Group Holdings: best fintech in the world, PE is 24

 - Sberbank PE is 6 and the bank is conservatively run

 On the opposite side of the spectrum, one sees ESG enthusiasts push for investment in copper